 My next project was an interrogation of the physical realities of death.
 I tracked down mummies, visited anatomy labs, and wrote about things that made people very uncomfortable.
 Some of those stories appeared in The New Yorker, Popular Science, and other magazines.
 I often found myself wishing for more-than-magazine room to tell those tales.
 Now, with this blog, I have that room.
 I call them Death Stories.

 Then came The Book of Deadly Animals (previously known as Deadly Kingdom), in which I told about all the animals likely to kill or maim people.
 Some of those stories appeared in Discover, Granta, and other magazines.
-I’ve posted some stories from the book here, often in longer versions.

-Most recently, I wrote Shark Attacks: Inside the Mind of the Ocean's Most Terrifying Predator (National Geographic Shorts).
+That book brought me an invitation to work with National Geographic on Shark Attacks: Inside the Mind of the Ocean's Most Terrifying Predator (National Geographic Shorts).